Planning For Retirement

 You want a team that offers insightful advice, attentive service and a personal approach to managing your estate plan.
 Texas Gulf Bank is proud to offer just that.
 We’d be happy to guide you through the planning process.
 Other members of your team should include an attorney and accountant.
 Together, we’ll develop and implement an estate plan that best serves your heirs.
 A wealth management officer from TGB will assist in determining the best estate plan for you, and work to carry out the plan based on your net worth and financial needs.

 Your team is there to provide ongoing support.
 Establishing an estate plan includes many moving pieces that should be reviewed annually to make any necessary updates.
-There may be changes in family (deaths, marriages, divorces, new children, etc.), business or your personal financial situation.
+There may be changes in the family (deaths, marriages, divorces, new children, etc.), business or your personal financial situation.
 Your team is there to remind you to update your plan, and ready to make any necessary changes.

 TACKLE YOUR LAST WILL AND TESTAMENT AND TRUSTS